-Now that the holidays are over, our bay window area is looking a little sparse.
+Now that the holidays are over, our bay window area is looking a little sparse; it’s nothing that a blue jean planter won’t fix.
 I’m starting to crave spring and while we’re still a long way off, a little more greenery indoors can’t hurt in the meantime!

-Today I’m demonstrating an adorable planter that literally stands and is easy to make by following my step-by-step tutorial.
+Today I’m demonstrating an adorable blue jean planter that literally stands on its own two feet.
+It’s so easy to make by following my step-by-step tutorial.
 All it takes is a pair of blue jeans, scrap wood and few other things from your local thrift store.
 You can even upcycle things you already own if you have them on hand!

 This YouTube video gives you a quick overview.

 To start, you’ll need (in no particular order):

 - a pair of shoes (high top sneakers or short boots are best)

 - oval container (it can be plastic or metal; the shape is more important)

 - 2×3’s or 2×4’s used for wood studs